DerrickLamers/grblwiki/Grbl-v1.1-Configuration.md

 Grbl's default configuration is intentionally very generic to help ensure users can see successful motion without having to tweak settings.
 Generally, the first thing you'll want to do is get your stepper motors running, usually without it connected to the CNC.
 Wire Grbl to your stepper drivers and stepper motors according to your manufacturer guidelines.
 Connect to Grbl through a serial terminal or one of many Grbl GUIs.
 Send some [`G1`](http://linuxcnc.org/docs/html/gcode/g-code.html#gcode:g1) or [`G0`](http://linuxcnc.org/docs/html/gcode/g-code.html#gcode:g0) commands to Grbl.
 You should see your stepper motor rotating.
 If you are having trouble with your stepper motors, try the following:
 - Ensure everything is wired and powered correctly per your stepper driver manufacturer guidelines.
 - If your steppers are mounted in your CNC already, ensure your axes move freely and don't obviously bind.
 If you can't easily tell, try removing your steppers and check if they run under no load.
 - Ensure your stepper motors and axes linear mechanisms are all tight and secure.
 Small set screws on drivetrain components becoming loose is a very common problem.
-Re-tighten and try applying some non-permenant thread locker (Loctite blue) if it continually loosens.
+Re-tighten and try applying some non-permanent thread locker (Loctite blue) if it continually loosens.
 - For more difficult issues, try the process of elimination to quickly isolate the problem.
 Start by disconnecting everything from the Arduino.
 Test if Grbl is operating ok by itself.
 Then, add one thing at a time and test.
 - If your steppers are powered and making a grinding noise when trying to move, try lowering the '$' acceleration and max rate settings.
 This sound is a sign that your steppers is losing steps and not able to keep up due too much torque load or going too fast.
 - Grbl's default step pulse settings cover the vast majority of stepper drivers on the market.
 While very uncommon, check these settings if you are still experiencing problems or have a unusual setup.